Consumer vs customer, what are their key differences, and why do so many people mistake these two for each other?

-What You Need To Know About Consumer?
+What do You need To Know About Consumers?

-Before sharing with you all about the differences between consumer vs customer, we think it is essential that you have in mind the general idea about the meaning of the words from a marketing perspective.
+We think it is essential that you have in mind the general idea about the meaning of the words from a marketing perspective.

 For that reason, let’s look at the basic definition of the word “consumer” in this section and see its application in the marketing world.

 A consumer is a person who purchases a product to fulfill their own needs and make complete use of it.